Gyarbij/xknow_infosec/M365D_tables.md

 ### CloudAppEvents ActionTypes:

 Currently all ActionTypes are not documented.
-Probably Microsoft is still working on finalizing these.
 There are over 600+ ActionTypes available.
-The list would be way to large, some examples:
+The list would be way too large.
+Some samples:

 | ActionType | Description |
 | :--- | :--- |